-The bad news is that there’s not much evidence that any kind of tea can actually help you get to sleep.
+The bad news is that there isn’t a huge amount of scientific evidence that any kind of tea can really help you get to sleep.

 In this article I’ll be taking a look at some of the most popular types of nighttime tea, and checking out which herbs, flowers and plants go into them.

-And we’ll also explore why it is that even though some research says that tea doesn’t help, millions of people say it does.
+And I’ll also explore why it is that even though some research says that tea doesn’t help, millions of people say it does.

 Part 2: The herbs, flowers, plants and roots that may help you relax and sleep.